 Graduate Research Assistantships in Developing Countries (GRAID) Program.

-The Program provides research assistantships to graduate – PhD and Master – students of emerging research groups working in a developing country listed in Priority 1 or 2 of the IMU CDC Definition of Developing Countries.
-It provides modest support for emerging research groups, making it possible for them to fund their most talented students as graduate research assistants, thereby fostering the growth of a mathematics community.
+The Program provides modest support for emerging research groups, working in a developing country listed in Priority 1 or 2 of the IMU Definition, making it possible for them to fund their most talented students to study full-time and pursue a Master or PhD graduate degree in mathematics.
+We invite applications from Teams consisting of a Principal Investigator plus his or her research group and an International Partner.
 The GRAID Program is funded by voluntary donations from mathematicians or mathematical institutions worldwide.

 IMU Breakout Graduate Fellowship Program